andygill/haverscript/README.md

 # Haverscript

-Haverscript is a lightweight Python library designed to manage LLM interactions, built on top of [Ollama](https://ollama.com), and its [Python API](https://github.com/ollama/ollama-python).
-Haverscript streamlines LLM interactions by focusing on immutability, automating retries, and utilizing SQLite caching.
-This ensures efficient, reliable, and repeatable outcomes while reducing the complexity of managing LLM workflows.
+Haverscript is a lightweight Python library designed to manage LLM interactions.
+Haverscript used [Ollama](https://ollama.com) by default but can use any API with a simple adapter.
+Haverscript streamlines LLM interactions by utilizing immutability, taking care of context construction automatically, and having a flexible and composable middleware support.
+This reduces the complexity of managing LLM workflows, and allows for rapid experimentation of ideas.

 ## First Example